ENSTA-U2IS-AI/torch-uncertainty/docs/source/contributing.rst

 -------

 If you feel that the current license is an obstacle to your contribution, let us know, and we may reconsider.
-However, the models’ weights are likely to stay Apache 2.0.
+However, the models’ weights hosted on Hugging Face are likely to stay Apache 2.0.